 At Washington University in St. Louis and UC-San Francisco, we assessed the effectiveness of job sims in helping graduate students and postdocs learn about their career field of interest.
 We also wanted to evaluate whether their interest and confidence in exploring that career field changed after performing the job sim tasks.

-Thank you for your interest in bringing interactive simulation exercises to your graduate students and postdocs.
+Thank you for your interest in bringing interactive simulation exercises for career transitions to your graduate students and postdocs.

 Sims by Collaborators